 HISTORY

-EVERT OPSTAL RESTAURANT is located on an exceptional property in Durbanville, Cape Town that dates back to approximately 1680.
-The property is arguably one of the oldest historically significant buildings in the Durbanville area and one of the first properties to be sold by the Dutch East India Company in the Durbanville area during this era.
+The property is arguably one of the oldest historically significant buildings in the Durbanville area and by all indication one of the first properties to be granted by the Dutch East India Company in the area.

 EVERT prospered as a successful farmer and provided fruit and vegetables to the way station of the VOC trade route between the Netherlands and the East Indies.